-Under the cash compensation element of the program during fiscal 2020 we paid each of our non-employee directors a cash retainer of \$49,500.
-We paid the Chairman of our Board of Directors an additional \$27,000 retainer and the Lead Independent Director an additional retainer of \$9,000.
-In addition, we paid the following annual retainers for committee service:
+The fee for our non-employee directors under the cash compensation element of the program during fiscal 2023 was \$49,500.
+We pay the Chair of our Board of Directors an additional \$27,000 retainer and the Lead Independent Director an additional retainer of \$9,000.
+In addition, we pay the following annual retainers for committee service:

-FISCAL 2020 ANNUAL BOARD RETAINERS
+FISCAL 2023 ANNUAL BOARD RETAINERS

 Audit Committee Chair \$13,500

 Audit Committee Members 9,000

 Compensation Committee Chair 9,000

 Compensation Committee Members 6,300

 Nominating, Corporate Governance and Sustainability Committee Chair 7,875

 Nominating, Corporate Governance and Sustainability Committee Members 5,400